EDUMi.my

 Auckland University of Technology (AUT) Technology, engineering, creative media, business, hospitality 410

-Source: QS World University Rankings 2025 (Refer official publications for updates).
+Source: QS World University Rankings 2025.
+Refer to official publications for the latest updates.

 Students applying to study in New Zealand must meet institutional admission requirements and complete visa procedures as set by Immigration New Zealand.
 The checklist below summarises commonly requested documents.